http-party/node-http-proxy/README.md

    * `false` (default): disable cookie rewriting
    * String: new path, for example `cookiePathRewrite: "/newPath/"`.
 To remove the path, use `cookiePathRewrite: ""`.
 To set path to root use `cookiePathRewrite: "/"`.
    * Object: mapping of paths to new paths, use `"*"` to match all paths.
-     For example keep one path unchanged, rewrite one path and remove other paths:
+     For example, to keep one path unchanged, rewrite one path and remove other paths:
      ```
      cookiePathRewrite: {
        "/unchanged.path/": "/unchanged.path/",